The Indian in the Cupboard: Plot summary

 As chief, Little Bear demands a bride.
 Little Bear chooses from an array of plastic Native American figurines and Omri brings to life an Iroquois woman called Bright Stars (Twin Stars in some editions).
-The two boys and the tiny people have a final celebration, during which Boone becomes Little Bear's blood brother, before the miniature people are sent home through the cupboard.
+The two boys and the tiny people have a final celebration, during which Boone becomes Little Bear's blood brother as does Omri, before the miniature people are sent home through the cupboard.
 Each boy keeps the now-plastic image of their friend as a memento, and Omri gives the cupboard's key back to his mother so that he will not be tempted to bring them back.

+Reception

-ReceptionThe New York Times' 1981 review "BOOKS: Best for Children" called it the "best novel of the year".
+The New York Times' 1981 review "BOOKS: Best for Children" called it the "best novel of the year".
 Kirkus Reviews observed, "The first book had a fine balance between childish desire to play with the tiny figures and awareness that, though small, they were real people who ought not to be so manipulated."
-Advocates for book praise the novel on aspects of convincing characters, reader captivation and enchantment, and keeping in touch with young readers, among other things.
+Advocates for the book praise the novel on aspects of convincing characters, reader captivation and enchantment, and keeping in touch with young readers, among other things.